 The visual results that you achieve after LASIK will likely depend on where you choose to have your LASIK performed.
 20/20 vision after LASIK is not a given.
 Many things go into achieving world class outcomes with LASIK.
 20/20 Institute is the only provider in Denver to voluntarily publish its LASIK vision outcomes results right on our website for everyone to see.
-Most patients are surprised to hear that there are different types of LASIK offered in the Denver Metro area.
+Most patients are surprised to hear that different types of LASIK are offered in the Denver Metro area.
 Patients generally believe that all LASIK is the same everywhere.
 This is very far from the truth.
 One of the best analogies to help explain the advancements in LASIK is cellular telephone technology.
 Remember the old “brick” cell phone?
 What a difference between that and today’s ultra-thin and fast smart phones!
 Similarly, significant advancements in technology to improve speed, safety and efficacy have happened in LASIK since its introduction nearly 20 years ago.Continue Reading About Our Technology...

 Before discussing the technology behind LASIK further, it is important to understand the LASIK procedure and how it is performed.